 Where can I find the various NDT standards?

 For any of the standards which apply to NDT, go to the Standards Australia web site www.standards.org.au .
 If it is not an Australian standard you are seeking, then use the links from that site to the relevant standards organisation which publishes the standard you require.

 How do I resolve inconsistencies with NDT data?

-The responsibility for the provision of data and the accuracy of that data rests with the maintenance organisation.
+The responsibility for the provision of NDT data to the NDT technician and the accuracy of that data rests with the maintenance organisation in CAR 30 and the Part 42 CAMO in Part 145.
 If there are any inconsistencies, errors or ambiguities in NDT data it should be referred to the engineering representative of the maintenance organisation.
-Reference to CAR 50E of the Regulations may resolve the inconsistency.
-If not you may have to consult a CAR 35 delegate or Level 3.
+Reference to CAR 50E may resolve the inconsistency.
+If not, you may have to consult a CAR 35 delegate or Level 3 for clarification.

 What are the visual acuity requirements?

 Good vision is essential for the NDT inspector.
 Regardless of the vision testing described here and in the standards, it is the responsibility of the NDT inspector to ensure that his/her vision is adequate for the task at the time of inspection.
 This means that, if a person knows or suspects his/her vision has deteriorated since it was last tested, then he/she should not conduct inspections while in that condition.